GTBitsOfGood/nextjs-starter/README.md

 - It's very helpful to install MongoDB Compass to see your database contents

 ### Node
-- Clone this project to your computer
+1. Clone this project to your computer
-- Navigate to this project in terminal and enter `npm install`
+2. Navigate to this project in terminal and enter `npm install`
-- Rename `example.env` to `.env` and fill it out with the dev config
+3. Rename `example.env` to `.env` and fill it out with the dev config

 ## Running

 ### Development
+To understand this code better, read the [Code Tour](/CODETOUR.md).
+1. Run `npm install`
-1. Run the dev version of this project by entering `npm run dev`
+2. Run `npm run dev`

 ### Production
 1. Setup your host/vm and the necessary env vars
 2. Run `npm install`
 3. Run `npm run start`

+## Other Info

 ### Styling
 - By default, this repository uses Next `^9.2.0` for styles, which includes native support for global CSS and CSS modules